JoanChege/yolo/explainable.md

 CREATE KUBE DEPLOYMENTS FOR BACKEND AND CLIENT SIDE

-CREATE KUBE SERVICE FOR BOTH BACKEND AND CLIENT SIDE
+CREATE KUBE SERVICE FOR BOTH BACKEND AND CLIENT

+### CONNECT TO GCLOUD and GKE
+install the gcloud settings
+initialize gcloud, connect to account with billing choose project in gcloud create GKE cluster run the commant to fetch and set up your authenitication credentials for the GKE cluster verify kubectl is configured to communicate with cluster deploy the application's backend and client deployment and service yaml files